 Lothian Pension Fund's funding level fell from 96.1% at 31 March 2011 to 91.3% at 31 March 2014 valuation and the deficit increased from £142 million to £417 million.
 Despite strong investment performance over the three years between the valuations, falls in bond yields as well as the improvements in longevity caused the funding level to fall.
 The Funding Strategy Statement was reviewed during the actuarial valuation.
 A review of the employer covenant highlighted the fact that a number of employers have very few active members and are therefore close to exit.
 When the last active member leaves the Fund, a cessation valuation must be carried out to value the employer's liabilities and identify any payment required to cover such liabilities.
 Cessation valuations can often reveal large pension deficits.
-In order to improve employers' understanding of cessation valuations, the Actuary provided each employer with the value of their pension liabilities during the valuation.
-In addition, to address the previous inconsistency between the actuarial and cessation valuations, a new funding approach was adopted for employers close to exiting the Fund to spread the deficit payment over the future working lifetime of the active members.
+In order to improve employers' understanding of cessation valuations, the Actuary provided each employer with the value of their pension liabilities during the valuations, a new funding approach was adopted for employers close to exiting the Fund to spread the deficit payment over the future working lifetime of the active members.
 As well as raising awareness of pension deficits, it also reduces the risk of employers being unable to pay deficits when the last active member leaves.